Why Have Gamification in Training Programs

 Bigger engagement in the training process

 These gamification elements are not meant to turn work into a game, but it promotes employee engagement in the training process because it plays on the psychology that drives human engagement.
 Engagement needs to be an essential part of the process because “71% of Millennials say they’re not engaged or are actively disengaged at work”, Gallup 2016.

 On the other hand, companies with highly engaged workforces are said to be 21% more profitable and 17% more productive.

 The main factors of engagement are feedback, motivation, reward system.

-First of all, gamification of corporate learning provides instant feedback so that learners are aware of not only what they know, but what they need to know.
-This too facilitates better learner engagement and thereby better recall and retention.
+First of all, gamification of corporate learning provides instant feedback so that learners are aware of what they know and what they need to know.
+This, too, facilitates better learner engagement and thereby better recall and retention.

 Furthermore, offering an extrinsic reward can powerfully drive a behavioral change and encourage engagement.
-One of the ‘carrots’ used to encourage learner engagement in gamification is the use of leaderboards, badges, and other gamified indicators of achievement.
+One of the ‘carrots’ used to encourage learner engagement in gamification is leaderboards, badges, and other gamified indicators of achievement.
 All of these rewards feed the natural human desire for status.

 How to attain engagement?

 To promote the impact of gamification, the learning content needs to: